 ‘What is the best real estate advertising?’

-This is a question I have been asked from time to time in the past when I ran a real estate advertising campaign for myself, a former customer or partner.
+This is a question I have been asked from time to time when I ran a real estate advertising campaign for myself, a former customer, or a partner.

-It’s because you want to have certainty and confidence that what you are doing brings you 100% results, and doesn’t loses you money.
+It’s because you want to have certainty and confidence that what you do brings you 100% results and doesn’t lose you money.

 So first things first…